cristiammercado/ng-event-bus/README.md

 * `on('a:*:*' , callback)` can subscribe to `cast('a:b:c', ...)`

+### Need to unsubscribe (observable)?

+Yes, in the normal scenario usage it's necessary you unsubscribe from the observable to avoid memory leaks.
+That happens because the library exposes an infinite observable.
+That's no exactly related to the library, but in the way in which the observables work in RxJS.

+However, there're ways that you don't need to unsubscribe, for example if you use `.first()` in the pipe of the observable because using this method would turn it into a finite observable (It would apply in your case if you're just waiting for a one-time event).

+I recommend you to read this [stackoverflow answer](https://stackoverflow.com/questions/50629357/rxjs-angular-unsubscribe-from-subjects/50633482#50633482) about a similar question!

 ## Release History & Changelog

 See the [Releases](https://github.com/cristiammercado/ng-event-bus/releases) page for a list of all releases, including changes.